Domain decomposition of the modified Born series approach for large-scale wave propagation simulations: Conclusion

-In this work, we have already introduced strategies to reduce the overhead of the domain decomposition through truncating corrections to only a few points close to the edge of the subdomain and only activating certain subdomains in the iteration.
+In this work, we have already introduced strategies to reduce the overhead of the domain decomposition through truncating the blocks for subdomain communication and wrapping artefacts correction to only a few points close to the edge of the subdomain, and only activating certain subdomains in the iteration.
 We anticipate that further developments and optimisation of the code may help reduce the overhead of the lock-step execution.

 Finally, due to the generality of our approach, we expect it to be readily extended to include Maxwell's equations \cite{kruger2017solution} and birefringent media \cite{vettenburg2019calculating}.
 Given the rapid developments of GPU hardware and compute clusters, we anticipate that optical simulations at a cubic-millimetre scale can soon be performed in a matter of minutes.